Indianapolis shooting: Police ID killer in FedEx shooting as former employee Brandon Scott Hole, 19

 "As we pray for the families of all affected, we must work urgently to enact commonsense gun violence prevention laws to save lives & prevent this suffering," the Democratic leader said in a tweet.

-A man told WTTV that his niece was sitting in the driver's seat of her car when the gunfire erupted, and she was wounded.

-"She got shot on her left arm," said Parminder Singh.
-"She's fine, she's in the hospital now."

-Gov. Eric Holcomb ordered flags to be flown at half-staff until April 20, and he and others decried the shooting.
+Gov. Eric Holcomb ordered flags to be flown at half-staff until April 20.

-Chris Bavender, a spokesperson for the FBI's Indianapolis office, said the bureau is helping with the investigation.

 Associated Press reporter Michael Balsamo in Washington contributed to this report.
 Casey Smith is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.